MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-disable-ie11.md

    - **Never** if you don’t want to notify users that IE11 is disabled.
    - **Always** if you want to notify users every time they're redirected from IE11.
-   - **Once per user if you want to notify users only the first time, they are redirected.
+   - **Once per user** if you want to notify users only the first time they are redirected.

 7. Click **OK** or **Apply** to save this policy setting.